TOAST-DOCS/Document-Recognizer/en/overview.md

     * Recognizes the text area (bounding box) in a business registration certificate and provides the coordinates of the area.

 * **Extraction and analysis of key data in a business registration certificate**
-    * Key data according to the classification of the business registration certificate (individual/corporate) is analyzed as a key/value pair, and the confidence score for the result is provided.
+    * Key data according to the classification of the business registration certificate (individual/corporate) is analyzed as a key/value pair, and provides a confidence for it.

 * **Analysis results download**
     * You can download the results extracted from a business registration certificate file as an Excel or JSON file.